Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Experiments

 \subsection{Experimental Setup}

 \textbf{Models and Datasets.} To verify the effectiveness of our method, we conduct experiments on five representative MLRMs: Orsta-R1-7B \cite{ma2025one}, ThinkLite-7B \cite{wang2025sota}, MM-Eureka-7B \cite{meng2025mm}, MM-R1-7B \cite{leng2025mmr1}, and R1-Onevision-7B \cite{yang2025r1}.
 To construct training data, we randomly sample 20k data pairs from the RLAIF-V dataset \cite{yu2025rlaif} as seed data.
 The CoT compression ratio is $90\%$ by default.
 We apply a random masking ratio of $0.3$ to the visual input for hallucination-inducing responses.
-More details, such as the designed \textit{misleading prompt}, are in Appendix~\ref{appendix:data_construction}.
+More details, such as the designed \textit{misleading prompt}, are in Appendix B.1.

 \textbf{Evaluation Benchmarks.} We comprehensively evaluate the performance across a wide range of benchmarks.
 For hallucination evaluation, we consider (1) the CHAIR metric \cite{rohrbach2018object}, which evaluates object hallucinations in open-ended caption generation; (2) POPE \cite{li2023evaluating}, a discriminative benchmark that evaluates object existence consistency via \textit{yes/no} questions; (3) AMBER \cite{wang2023llm}, a systematic benchmark designed to assess fine-grained hallucinations; (4) GPT-4 assisted Evaluation \cite{zhao2023beyond} that uses GPT-4 series models to compute Sentence-level Hallucination Ratio (SHR) to detect fine-grained hallucinations.
-In addition, we evaluate the models on two widely used general-purpose benchmarks to assess their overall multimodal capabilities: (1) MME \cite{fu2025mme}, a comprehensive benchmark measuring multiple dimensions of multimodal proficiency; and (2) MMBench \cite{liu2024mmbench}, a multiple-choice benchmark probing complex multimodal comprehension and reasoning.
+In addition, we evaluate the models on two widely used general-purpose benchmarks to assess their overall multimodal capabilities: (1) MME \cite{fu2025mme}, a comprehensive benchmark measuring multiple dimensions of multimodal proficiency; and (2) MMBench \cite{liu2024mmbench}, a multiple-choice benchmark analyzing complex multimodal comprehension and reasoning, covering a wide range of perception and cognition tasks.

 \textbf{Baselines.} Since there is no previous studies specifically address hallucination mitigation for MLRMs, we adapt two state-of-the-art (SOTA) training-based approaches originally designed for MLLMs as competitive baselines, including RLAIF-V \cite{yu2025rlaif} with iterative DPO and inference-time scaling and the powerful OPA-DPO \cite{yang2025mitigating} that employs on-policy DPO to ensure the alignment of the reference model with the preference data distribution